moaaztaha/Yolo-Interface-using-Streamlit/README.md

 ## Features
 - **Caches** the model for faster inference on both CPU and GPU.
+- Supports uploading model files (<200MB) and downloading models from URL (any size)
 - Supports both images and videos.
 - Supports both CPU and GPU inference.
 - Supports **Custom Classes** and changing **Confidence**.